Skip to content

 • We offer three complementary degrees that can be paired with your MPA: a Master of Business Administration (MBA), Master of Public Health (MPH), and Juris Doctor (JD).

-• We also offer a traditional MBA/MPA dual degree program.
+• We also offer a traditional MHA/MPA dual degree program.

 • A complementary degree can eliminate one semester by applying up to 12 credits to both degree programs.